It started in 1925

-On a summer day in 1925, Pouw de Boer, the baker’s son, saw a group of Volendammers and Americans having great fun as they exchanged clothes.
+On a summery day in 1925, Pouw de Boer, the baker’s son, saw a group of Volendammers and Americans having great fun as they exchanged clothes.
 The budding businessman installed a little photo studio in his father’s shop.
-Tourists were welcome there to have their picture taken in costume.
+Tourists were encouraged to have their picture taken in costume there.

 It was an instant success.
-Soon the baking business was abandoned and the De Boer family built a professional studio and focused on tourism.
+Soon the baking business was abandoned and the De Boer family built a professional studio and started focusing solely on tourism.
 At the same time they started to sell souvenirs.
-There were few visitors who left the village without being captured on film by Foto De Boer.
+Few visitors left the village without being captured on film by Foto De Boer.